EEOB-BioData/BCB546X-R/_episodes/06-plot-ggplot2.md

 ~~~
 {: .r}

-Let’s look at how we’d use ggplot2 to create a scatterplot of nucleotide diversity along the chromosome
+First, we'll use ggplot2 to create a scatterplot of nucleotide diversity along the chromosome.
-in the diversity column in our d dataframe.
 Because our data is window-based, we’ll first add a column
 called position to our dataframe that’s the midpoint between each window: